Samsung Galaxy Fold

-The Samsung Galaxy Fold is an Android-based foldable smartphone developed by Samsung Electronics.
-Unveiled on February 20, 2019, it was released globally beginning on September 6, 2019.
+The Samsung Galaxy Fold is an Android-based foldable smartphone manufactured, developed and designed by Samsung Electronics.
+It was previewed in 2018 as the Infinity Flex and was unveiled on February 20, 2019, alongside the Galaxy S10 series, the Galaxy Watch Active, the Galaxy Fit/Fit e and the Galaxy Buds, and released globally beginning on September 6, 2019.
 The device is capable of being folded open like a book to expose a 7.3-inch tablet-sized flexible display, while its front contains a smaller “cover” display, intended for accessing the device without opening it.
 With the announcement of the Galaxy Z Flip, a foldable in a clamshell form, Samsung's foldable phones were made part of the Galaxy Z series.
 This also retroactively applies to the Galaxy Fold.

 The Galaxy Fold received mixed pre-release reception, with praise for its innovative design, but criticism over the device's durability and longevity, and it was concluded that the Galaxy Fold was a proof of concept device for early adopters rather than a device suited for the mass market.
 Due to issues with the device's durability and susceptibility to damage, Samsung announced that it would recall the review units and delay the release of the Galaxy Fold indefinitely while it addressed the problems.
 Samsung officially detailed its design changes in July and released the phone in September 2019.
 The company claimed to have sold one million units since launch by December 2019, but Samsung later denied having sold 1 million units, and admitted having reported sales expectations as actual sales.
-A second generation model, Galaxy Z Fold 2, was announced in 2020.
+The successor to the Galaxy Fold, the Galaxy Z Fold 2, was announced on August 5, 2020.

 History

 A prototype of the Galaxy Fold (obscured to hide its final design) and its "Infinity Flex Display" was unveiled during a Samsung developers' conference in November 2018, demonstrating the adaptations to Samsung's Android distribution and newly unveiled One UI software.
 Google stated that it would work with OEMs to support foldable devices on Android (an effort achieved natively in Android 10).

+On February 20, 2019, at the 2019 Galaxy Unpacked Event, Samsung unveiled and announced the Galaxy Fold with the specs, pricing, and release date alongside the Galaxy S10, Galaxy S10e, Galaxy S10+, Galaxy S10 5G, the Galaxy Watch Active, and the Galaxy Fit, the Galaxy Fit e and the Galaxy Buds.